Updated on October 8, 2022

 “Monty Marble,” the host of “Make a Deal or Don’t,” is a parody of Monty Hall, the original host of “Let’s Make a Deal.”

 Rockula and Frankenstone, or the concepts of such, differ here from other Flintstones specials.
 Rockula appears in an episode of 1979’s “The New Fred and Barney Show” as a new neighbor of Fred’s.
 That version of Rockula, however, is already married.

 Oddly, there’s been at least four versions of the Frankenstone monster across various “Flintstones” incarnations:

 - The one in this special, who resembles the Universal movies’ version.

 - “The New Fred and Barney Show” featured a Frankenstone who was the property manager for a creepy apartment complex.

 - The primetime specials presented Frank Frankenstone as a new neighbor of Fred’s.
 Fred initially distrusts Frank, but comes to become friends.
 Frank’s shown as good-natured, and speaks in a Boris Karloff-esque voice.

 - 1980’s “The Flintstone Comedy Show” featured a different version of Frank.
 This version resembled a crankier version of Herman from “The Munsters.”
 Frank and Fred constantly argued with each other, though their families were friends.
 Frank also spoke in a high-pitched voice.
 Frank’s family here is slightly different from the one in the primetime specials.

 A few one-off mentions of Frankenstone monsters also appeared in other spinoffs.
 One instance is a Frankenstone statue at the Hollyrock Clay Museum (next to a statue of “Michael Jackstone”) in 1993’s “Hollyrock-a-bye Baby.”

-“The Flintstones Meet Rockula and Frankenstone” usually airs on Boomerang during October.
+“The Flintstones Meet Rockula and Frankenstone” is available through the Boomerang streaming service.